Molten Cloud platform delivery guide

 How do distributors deliver content to Amazon Prime Video?

-What is the Amazon MEF avails format?
+What is the EMA avails format?

 What are Amazon Prime Video's technical delivery specs?

 Amazon Prime Video requires video in H.264 (SD/HD) or H.265 (UHD/HDR) codec, wrapped in MXF or MOV containers.
 Resolution requirements: 720×480/576 (SD), 1920×1080 (HD), 3840×2160 (UHD).
-Audio must be delivered as separate per-language tracks in PCM or AAC format — mixed audio is not accepted.
+Audio must be delivered as separate per-language tracks in PCM or AAC format, mixed audio is not accepted.
 5.1 surround is required for HD content; Dolby Atmos is supported for UHD.
-Closed captions must be in SCC or TTML format (SRT is not accepted).
-Artwork is required in both 16:9 (landscape) and 2:3 (portrait) orientations at minimum 2400px width.
+Closed captions are accepted in TTML/DFXP, SCC, SRT, iTT, EBU-STL, SMPTE-TT, or Lambda Cap, all must be UTF-8 encoded.
+Artwork is required in both 16:9 (minimum 1920x1080) and 2:3 (minimum 2000x3000) orientations.
 Amazon runs automated QC within 24-72 hours of submission.

 How does Molten Cloud help with Amazon Prime Video delivery?

-Molten Cloud generates Amazon-ready avails from your rights data — no spreadsheets, no formatting errors, no QC surprises.
+Molten Cloud generates Amazon-ready avails from your rights data, no spreadsheets, no formatting errors, no QC surprises.

 See how platform delivery works in Molten Cloud